rory81/growing_funds/README.md

 Some aspects are relevant to both group of users, like:
 - able to register easily
 - get an email after registration
-- login and logout with emailaddress
+- login and logout with email address
 - possibility to reset password
-- able to email the site owner in case of misuse or fraud or any other questions (note that the current emailaddress used for the footer item is a fake and only for educational purposes.
+- able to email the site owner in case of misuse or fraud or any other questions (note that the current email address used for the footer item is a fake and only for educational purposes.
 All project related email functionalities are real)
 - able to update personal/delivery information in the profile page

-These items are also beneficial for the admin, eventhough the admin isn't mentioned as a separate group,  If these elements go smoothly the less work it is for the admin to support the app.
+These items are also beneficial for the admin, even though the admin isn't mentioned as a separate group,  If these elements go smoothly the less work it is for the admin to support the app.
 Three user stories were not finished:
 1) See how many people actually have donated.
 This wasn't done, because the site has the number of views to determine popularity of a project and percentage raised (and a progress bar) to see how far the host is from reaching the goal.
-2) Adding Favorites, so that the user can decide on a later date if they want to pledge and if so can easily find them.
+2) Adding Favourites, so that the user can decide on a later date if they want to pledge and if so can easily find them.
 This issue will be added to the backlog.
-3) The host can see which reward and corresponding amount is most popular by the users like a dashboard for the host.This issue will be added to the backlog.
+3) The host can see which reward and corresponding amount is most popular by the users like a dashboard for the host.
+This issue will be added to the backlog.

 Below the several (future) functionalities are mentioned, per user group.

 ##### The Site User
 At first instance the user will look to the most profitable projects (top-3) or the newest projects(top-5).
 To show the popularity the user is given the number of views the projects has had.
 Furthermore, on the homepage the top-3 highest earners are displayed to see what is trending and maybe worthy to join in as so much is pledged already.
 The simplest form to get more funding is word of mouth.
-So, everytime the page is looked at one view is added to the total number of views of that specific project.
+So, every time the page is looked at one view is added to the total number of views of that specific project.
 To increase the word of mouth, the user has the ability to share the link of a certain project on all kinds of social media.

 Secondly, the user has personal interests and wants to easily find projects that fit their personal interests.
 Therefore, the projects are categorised by set categories and these categories are displayed on every page throughout the site (by putting the categories in a contexts.py).
 When a user selects a certain category a table with all the projects is displayed.
 The table has pagination showing 2 projects by default, so that a mobile user can easily go through the different pages, but has an option to select 5, 10, 25 or 50 projects per page.
-If the user has a (part of the) name of an interesting project it can use the searchbar in the table to look for it in this particular genre.
+If the user has a (part of the) name of an interesting project it can use the search bar in the table to look for it in this particular genre.

 Other ways to search for a particular project is to use the search bar present that searches through **all** projects.
-Every searchbar searches for words within the title as well as the description.
+Every search bar searches for words within the title as well as the description.

 If a user is deciding rather of not to pledge it is important to tell them what's in it for them.
 In each project the project owner has to name 3 possible rewards.
 The more enticing the rewards the higher the change people will pledge.
 For now it is necessary to fill in all three project so people can pledge to reward no. 1, 2 or 3.